 - Suggestions and concerns related to the protection of research participants should be resolved using the following mechanisms.

 - The suggestion or concern should first be directed either to the researchers, IRB office staff, or IRB chair, or, in the case of health sciences research, patient relations offices at UW Health or the Madison VA, as appropriate.

 - Research participants will find contact information for researchers responsible for the study on the consent forms.

 - Contact information for the appropriate patient relations offices is included in health sciences consent documents.

-- If the suggestion or concern cannot be resolved through discussions with the above persons or the individual thinks that bringing the issue to them would be inappropriate due to the nature of the suggestion or concern, the individual may contact the Office of Research Compliance (ORC) or relevant Deputy Institutional Official (DIO) who directly oversees the IRB’s function.
+- If the suggestion or concern cannot be resolved through discussions with the above persons or the individual thinks that bringing the issue to them would be inappropriate due to the nature of the suggestion or concern, the individual may contact the Office of Research Compliance (ORC).

-- ORC hosts an email address and anonymous dedicated voicemail box, which is listed on the ORC website.
+- ORC hosts an email address and confidential dedicated voicemail box, which is listed on the ORC website.

-- Contact information for the IRB offices, DIOs and IO is located on the website for the Office of the Vice Chancellor for Research and Graduate Education (OVCRGE).
+- Contact information for the IRB offices, ORC and IO is located on the website for the Office of the Vice Chancellor for Research and Graduate Education (OVCRGE).

-- In response to a suggestion or concern, IRB staff or chair, Deputy IO, the ORC and/or the IO may:
+- In response to a suggestion or concern, IRB staff or chair, the ORC and/or the IO may:

 - collect additional information to evaluate the report or concern